-- The specific product that you will focus on - The real (actual) company you will be ( a real company that can be a MNC or a SME) and why - Specific opportunity and rationale ("white space", Blue Ocean etc.) ... worth 3 points - The top 5 countries/mega cities that have the highest potential ... worth 3 points Your assigned country for the Country Snapshot presentation may or may not be one of these top 5 countries. - The specific country/mega city that you will target (not the US) - The target audience within that country/mega city and how you segmented the market ... worth 2 points - Cultural problems and opportunities ... worth 2 points
+- The real (actual) company you will be (a real company that can be a MNC or a SME) and why - Specific opportunity and rationale ("white space", Blue Ocean etc.) ... worth 3 points - The top 5 countries/mega cities that have the highest potential ... worth 3 points Your assigned country for the Country Snapshot presentation may or may not be one of these top 5 countries. - The specific country/mega city that you will target (not the US) - The target audience within that country/mega city and how you segmented the market ... worth 2 points - Cultural problems and opportunities ... worth 2 points